 But it’s hardly “court”, as the trustee in the case presides.
-Most of those filing bankruptcy never even see a bankruptcy judge.
+Most of those filing bankruptcy never even see a bankruptcy judge or a courtroom.

 You’d think from the title, first meeting of creditors, that there would be further meetings.
 Not so.
 Usually, once the first meeting is concluded, there are no further meetings.

 It’s called a “meeting of creditors“, though creditors seldom come.